-David Aviv has served as our Vice President, Advanced Services, since 2004.
-Prior to Radware he was the VP Engineering of Ofek, an Israel based ILEC and a senior consultant.
-Prior to that Mr. Aviv served in the IAF as a senior technical leader till 2000.
-Mr. Aviv serves as the Technical Chairman of the Israeli Telecom Standards Body committee.
-Mr. Aviv holds a Ph.D. degree in Electrical Engineering (EE) from the Naval Postgraduate School in Monterey, California, a B.S. degree in Electrical Engineering from Ben-Gurion University and an M.S. degree in Electrical Engineering from Tel Aviv University, Israel.
+David Aviv has served as our Chief Technology Officer since 2016 and as our Vice President, Advanced Services, since 2004.
+Prior to joining Radware, he was the VP Engineering of Ofek, an Israel based ILEC and a senior consultant.
+Prior to that, until 2000, Mr. Aviv served in the Israeli Air Force as a senior technical leader.
+He also serves as the Technical Chairman of the Israeli Telecom Standards Body committee.
+Mr. Aviv holds a Ph.D. degree in Electrical Engineering (EE) from the Naval Postgraduate School in Monterey, California, a B.S. degree in Electrical Engineering from Tel Aviv University, Israel.